pavank2/PlaywrightAutomation/README.md

 ## Summary

-- The project has been implemented using Playwright test.
+- The project has been implemented using Playwright Framework with Typescript.
 - Page Object Model (POM) design pattern has been used to implement the project.

 ## Scenarios

 There is 1 spec file with 2 Total tests.
+Tests are enabled for both Chrome and Firefox to run in parallel.

 ## Configuration
 - node.js 16.14.1
 - npm 8.5.0